adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/recipes.md

 This section is dedicated to exploring various common recipes for push notifications and how we can achieve those recipes through cross-platform code.

-!!! warn "Incomplete Section"
-    This section is incomplete and still in progress.
-Please do not rely on any information within this section.

 ## Marketing Push

 The most common requirement for push notifications is to alert users of a special offer or other marketing information.
 The general idea is that the marketing person will create a "campaign" that includes a push notification.
 When the user receives the push notification, they will accept it.
 If a user accepts the push notification, the mobile app will deep-link into a specific page and store the fact that the user viewed the page within the database.